-This book goes one level deeper on deliberate practice and explains how you can actually make that practice work for you.
-For that alone I can only recommend it, because as many books as there are promoting deliberate practice, as little are there about really making it work.
+Black Box Thinking goes one level deeper on deliberate practice and explains how you can actually make that practice work for yourself.
+For this reason alone, I can recommend it, because as many books as there are promoting the idea of deliberate practice, as little are there about actually making it work.

 Matthew Syed knows his stuff, go for it!

 What else can you learn from the blinks?